 Lower Provo:

-For fishing streamers and giant dry flies, I like to run a 7.5' 2X leader, and 2X-4X tippets.
-For my "all-around" Summer leader, I use 7.5'-9' 4X leaders and 4X-6X tippets for everything from Stoneflies, Drakes, Terrestrials, Caddis, and Pale Morning Duns.
+For fishing streamers and giant to large dry flies, I like to run a 7.5' 2X leader, and 2X-4X tippets.
+For my "all-around" Fall-Winter leader, I use 7.5'-9' 5X leaders and 5X-7X tippets to cover the Midge and Blue Winged Olive mayfly nymphs and dries, and anything else small that I want to fish.

 Dry Flies: